landonb/hamster-briefs/README.rst

         -w 'sat' \
         -1

-Export last week's (last sprint's) entries as input to ``transform-brief.py``, which lets you aggregate facts by activity, tags, and day, to be submitted automatically to a time sheet service, like Atlassian JIRA Tempo.
+Prepare last week's time sheet.
+First output the entries from the sprint, aggregated by activity, tags, and day.
+This includes all your priceless comments.

 .. code-block:: bash

-    hamster-briefs \
-        -c 'some_client' \
-        -c 'client-tickets' \
-        -w 'sat' \
-        -2 \
-        -E \
-        > last_weeks_time.raw
+    hamster-briefs -2 -E > last_weeks_time.raw

-Transform the aggregated facts in more easily editable, pretty-printed JSON:
+Convert the SQLite3 output to a JSON file that you can verify and edit, if you want, before uploading it to a time tracking service, such as Atlassian JIRA Tempo.

 .. code-block:: bash

-    ./transform-brief.py \
-        -r last_weeks_time.raw \
-        > last_weeks_time.json
+    ./transform-brief.py -r last_weeks_time.raw > last_weeks_time.json

 Edit ``last_weeks_time.json``.

-Finally, send the work log entries to JIRA Tempo.
+And then send the work log entries to JIRA Tempo.

 .. code-block:: bash